Essential Facts

 Olla de Carne

 This beef stew is similar to other variations found across Central America.
 It consists of fresh roots and vegetables, such as cassava, carrots, corn, plantains, and taro cooked alongside beef and simmered in broth.
-It’s a favourite weekend meal for families, but is also popular in restaurants.
+It’s a favourite weekend comfort food for families but is also popular in restaurants.

 Sopa Negra